Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 | 3-phase, 4-wire wye systems with non-linear loads (significant triplen harmonics) | Neutral reduction is not permitted; Neutral conductors may be required to be larger than associated active conductors. | Sneutral ≥ Sactive |

 The widespread use of energy-efficient non-linear devices has led to a significant increase in harmonic currents in low-voltage networks.
 Harmonics are caused by energy-efficient loads drawing pulsed currents (non-ohmic/non-sinusoidal) as inputs rather than a smooth sinusoid, as shown in Fig. 4.
 These harmonics are injected at the load end and propagate all the way to the source, increasing the effective true RMS current and resulting in increased joule losses.
 Triplen harmonics might even lead to current buildup in the neutral conductor exceeding that in the phases, which would fail in real-world scenarios where engineers assume the phase and neutral are equal in size or that the neutral is smaller.
-ELEK Cable Pro Web Software includes a harmonics module, which enables engineers to define the complete harmonic spectrum of their loads up to 100th order and calculate true RMS and neutral currents for accurate harmonic-aware cable sizing, in the presence of "harmonic currents", especially Triplen harmonics, that add up in the neutral conductor instead of cancelling out.
+ELEK Cable Pro Web Software includes a harmonics module, which enables engineers to define the complete harmonic spectrum of their loads up to 100th order and calculate true RMS and neutral currents for accurate harmonic-aware wire sizing, in the presence of "harmonic currents", especially Triplen harmonics, that add up in the neutral conductor instead of canceling out.
 The neutral must be counted.

 In low-voltage (LV) electrical installations, the equipment grounding conductor is critical in ensuring safety.
 Its primary purpose is to provide a permanent, low-impedance fault-current path to ground, helping protect people and equipment from electrical faults.
 When a fault occurs, such as a short circuit or insulation failure, the earth conductor safely directs the fault current to ground.
 This action enables immediate operation of upstream overcurrent protective devices (OCPDs), such as circuit breakers or fuses, thereby reducing the risk of electric shock, fire, and equipment damage.
 Proper installation and maintenance of the equipment grounding conductor are essential to maintaining the integrity and safety of the entire electrical system.
 EGC size is based on breaker/fuse size, not conductor size.
-EGC need not be larger than the circuit conductors and can be made of copper, aluminium, or copper-clad aluminium.
-Metal raceways, cable armour, or cable trays can serve as EGCs if they meet the requirements of 250.118.
-A single EGC can serve multiple circuits in the same raceway/cable/tray as per 250.122C.
+EGC need not be larger than the circuit conductors and can be made of copper, aluminum, or copper-clad aluminum.
+Metal raceways, wire armor, or wire trays can serve as EGCs if they meet the requirements of 250.118.
+A single EGC can serve multiple circuits in the same raceway/wire/tray as per 250.122C.
 We use the largest overcurrent device to protect any circuit in that raceway.
 For tap conductors, EGC is sized based on the upstream overcurrent device (not tap conductor size).
 It never needs to be larger than the tap conductors.

 A circuit overcurrent protective device (OCPD) as per Article 240.4 must protect the conductor from thermal damage under overload and from destructive short-circuit currents.
 Overcurrent protection prevents electrical fires and equipment damage by automatically shutting off power when too much current flows through a circuit.
 Circuit breakers (most common in homes), Fuses (older homes, industrial applications), and Ground-fault circuit interrupters (GFCIs).
 Every conductor must be protected by an overcurrent device sized according to the conductor's ampacity from ampacity tables.
 The fundamental principle is that the conductor must be protected by an overcurrent device that will trip before the conductor overheats.